vagrant-landrush/landrush/README.md

 ### Visibility on the Host

 If you're on an OS X host, we use a nice trick to unobtrusively add a secondary DNS server only for specific domains.
+Landrush adds a file into `/etc/resolver` that points lookups for hostnames ending in your `config.landrush.tld` domain name to its DNS server.
+(Check out `man 5 resolver` on your Mac OS X host for more information on this file's syntax.)

-Similar behavior can be achieved on Linux hosts with `dnsmasq`.
+Though it's not automatically set up by landrush, similar behavior can be achieved on Linux hosts with `dnsmasq`.
 You can integrate Landrush with dnsmasq on Ubuntu like so (tested on Ubuntu 13.10):

     sudo apt-get install -y resolvconf dnsmasq
     sudo sh -c 'echo "server=/vagrant.dev/127.0.0.1#10053" > /etc/dnsmasq.d/vagrant-landrush'